CoderDojoSV/beginner-python/Extras/README.md

 Here is an example of the game created in Scratch: http://scratch.mit.edu/projects/2627038/

 Refer to the finished folder for a complete example.

+###Adding Complexity - Functions that Set Variables

+If you want to make more complex games, there are some additional concepts that you can put to use.
+The first is using functions (which you have created before) to change variables.

+In order for a function to change a variable, you must use the 'global' keyword to let Python know you are using the variable already created outside of the function rather than creating a new one.
+The [pong finished with function.py](finished/pong finished with function.py) example uses the following function to reset the ball:

+    def reset_ball(side):
+        global ball_x
+        global ball_speed_x
+        global ball_speed_y
+        global score1
+        global score2

+        ball_speed_y = 5
+        if side == "left":
+            ball_speed_x = -3
+            score2 = score2 + 1
+            ball_x = 600
+        else:
+            ball_speed_x = 3
+            score1 = score1 + 1
+            ball_x = 40

+Functions are a powerful way to start creating more impressive games.

+###Adding Complexity - Classes and Sprites in Pygame

+For the 6 day track we didn't cover using sprites in Pygame because it involves a new concept: classes.
+A class can be thought of as a blue-print that you can use to create many copies of something.
+Each copy can have their own set of variables (called properties).
+In pong there were already a lot of variables to keep track of, what if the game had many more object in it!